 Some of of my roommates and I moved to another place the second semester.
 We lived in the basement of a house on the corner of East Main and Second Street East.
 By spring Ruth and I had decided to marry.
 She had earned an Associate Degree in Elementary Education and by the end of the second semester had a contract to teach in Rupert We planned that I would serve a mission and she would teach school while she waited for me.

 When school was finished my parents came to Rexburg to take Ruth and me home.
 We traveled around to see some sites in the area.
 We visited the sand dunes near Rexburg and Island Park.
 We saw Quake Lake in Montana that was created by the earthquake.

-We traveled to Rupert, left Ruth there and I went home to prepare for a mission.
+We traveled to Rupert and left Ruth there.
+She was going to teach the fifth grade in Rupert while I was on my mission.
+I went home to prepare for the mission.
 I was interviewed by Bishop Bergeson and then he took me to Salt Lake so I could be interviewed by a General Authority.
 I was interviewed by Gordon B. Hinkley and when he asked where I would like to serve I told him Australia.
 I received my call to the Southern Australia Mission in October and was to be in the mission home in Salt Lake December 5, 1960.